Promaximum/Projects/o_composite project_3/README.md

-# Project: "Assessment of the risk of road traffic accidents along the selected route"
+# Assessment of the risk of road traffic accidents along the selected route

 ## Project description
 An order to create a system that could assess the risk of road traffic accidents along a selected route was received.